Understanding the Morning Struggle: Why Joint Pain Is Worse in the Morning

 What Causes Joint Pain to Intensify in the Morning?

-This matters more than it seems because weak decisions here usually create bigger downstream problems.
 To grasp Why Joint Pain Is Worse in the Morning, we must first understand the biological and physiological processes that take place overnight.
 Here are the primary reasons:

 - Inflammation: During sleep, the body often repairs itself, which includes the release of inflammatory cytokines.
 This can lead to increased swelling in the joints.